mosip/mosip-mock-services/mock-mv/README.md

 # Mock Manual Verification (MV)

 ## 📌 Overview
-The `mock-mv` service simulates the Manual Verification (MV) component in MOSIP.
-It reads requests from a queue and provides mock responses for external "manual adjudication" and "verification" systems.
-This is useful for testing registration processor flows without connecting to actual manual verification systems.
+The `mock-mv` service reads request from queue and mocks response for external "manual adjudication" and "verification" systems.

 ## ✨ Features
 -   **MV Simulation**: Simulates the decision-making process of Manual Verification (Approved/Rejected).